hanrichard/Notebook/aws/aws learning doc/ec2.md

 - instance status need you fix

 ### nat gateway than nat instance
-- nat instance by you - can use a bastion host - need to assign a secure group - no ha
+- nat instance by you - can use a bastion host - need to assign a secure group - no ha - use elastic ip or public ip
-- nat gateway by aws - can not ssh - no secure group - automatic ha
+- nat gateway by aws - can not ssh - no secure group - automatic ha - choose elastic ip with when create